Find Your Perfect School

 Thus, graduates of this program can venture into any career field or industry, armed with viable and transferrable soft skills.

 The program has a 120-unit requirement for graduation.
 Students can transfer up to 90 credit units earned elsewhere and have them counted towards the degree.
-The cost of attendance is $285 per credit unit.
-A fast-track option is also available.
-With courses starting monthly, the program can be completed in as little as two years.

 University of Tennessee – Martin